rebeclem/Amitermes_termite_gut/pathoscope.md

 # Part 6 - Pathoscope

-We will map to Pathoscope twice.
+We will map to Pathoscope 3X.
 First, targetting termite.
 We want to know how much termite "contamination" is in our samples - how many reads belong to termite.
-Second, we will map to the bacterial databases.
+Second, we will map to the NCBI bacterial databases.
+Finally, we will map to the [termite MAGs](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA560329/).

 You must be in the Analysis folder before calling any of the Pathoscope scripts.
 ```